-All the relevant information regarding the ‘full moon tonight’, ‘next full moon’, and ‘moon cycle’ is available on mPanchang.
+You can find all relevant information regarding the ‘full moon tonight’, ‘next full moon’, and ‘moon cycle’ readily available on mPanchang.

 Importance of Purnima

-- In Hindu calendar, every Purnima has some significance.
-Therefore, over the twelve months, Purnima marks twelve special occasions and festivals.
+- In Hindu calendar, Purnima is of great significance.
+Therefore, over the twelve months, Purnima coincides with twelve special occasions and festivals.

 - Special Puja like the Satyanarayan puja is conducted this day.

-- According to Hindu mythology several of the Gods were born on this day.
+- According to Hindu mythology several of the Gods were born this day.

 Festivals falling on Purnima in different months

-- On this day the devotees are supposed to wake up early in the morning and take a bath before sunrise.
+- Wake up early in the morning and take a bath before sunrise.

-- Lord Shiva or Lord Vishnu are worshiped on this day.
+- You may worship Lord Shiva or Lord Vishnu on this day.

-- Many devotees observe fasting on this day.
-Though it is an ideal choice to fast throughout the day without eating anything.
+- It is an ideal choice to fast throughout the day without eating anything.

-- The fasting starts at sunrise and ends with the glimpse of the moon.
+- Fasting starts at sunrise and ends with the sighting of the moon.